JJTsao/2021GPA-T3-Indoor/README.md

 N: Enable / Disable normal mapping effect on trice

+Click the right mouse button to choose the advanced rendering effect:

++ NPR

 Feel free to ask me if you have any question :)